StevenSeiden/DistributedGarbageGUI/README.md

-# Distributed Garbage Collector Simulator
+# Distributed Garbage Collector Simulator GUI

+**I am working to add a GUI to Dr. Steven Brandt's Distruibted Garbage Collector Simulator.
+His read-me is as follows:**

 Overview of codes and programs:
 * src - Contains a full implemenation of the SWPR algorithm described in ISMM 2018.